 Guinea-Bissau is one of the world’s poorest and most fragile countries.
-Following its independence from Portugal in 1974, Guinea-Bissau has suffered from frequent political upheaval and repeated economic shocks, leading it into a fragility and poverty trap that has made it difficult to achieve and sustain development outcomes.
+Following its independence from Portugal in 1974, Guinea-Bissau has suffered from frequent political upheaval and repeated economic shocks that have made it difficult to achieve and sustain development outcomes.

 In April 2012, a coup d’état reversed the social and economic gains that Guinea-Bissau had achieved in the previous few years, and once again pulled the country into a political and economic crisis.
 However, general elections were held in early 2014, restoring democratic order.
 These elections provided a strong basis for reengaging, and supporting the government as it works to jumpstart development efforts aimed at reducing poverty reduction and boosting shared prosperity.

 With high rates of voter registration and participation, the elections of April/May 2014 concluded with a win for the African Party for the Independence of Guinea and Cabo Verde (PAIGC).
 PAIGC’s candidate, José Mario Vaz, was elected president and was sworn in on June 23, 2014.
 However since the elections, tensions between President Vaz and the Prime Minister, Domingos Simoes Pereira, gradually escalated and, on August 12, 2015, President Vaz dismissed Prime Minister Pereira and his government.
 Following two months of political deadlock, a new government was sworn in on October 13, 2015.
 The new team is led by Prime Minister Carlos Correia, 81, a veteran of the struggle for independence, and is made up of 15 ministers and 14 secretaries of state.